YUXUANCHENG/DPM_OMP/README.md

 Originally forked from https://github.com/jacktreado/cells.

 But the code base changed dramatically over the years, with improved OOP designed structure and OpenMP support, I decided to detach the fork.

+For paper 'Flow and clogging of capillary droplets', experimental images are stored in https://drive.google.com/drive/folders/18Mx9t6MyRM45tAprRDykjGwZpQPCdnZ8